erick-alexsandro/ChatGotch/README.md

 The bot will start and display "Ready!" when successfully connected to Discord.
 The web interface will be available at http://localhost:8080.

 ## Contributing
-Thank you for considering making a contribution thank you for considering making a contribution!
+Thank you for considering making a contribution!